Skip to content

 jiangyu assets export <kind> <name>

 Exports a vanilla asset as a starting point for your replacement.
-Four kinds:
+Five kinds:

 Common options: